 Step 2

-Place shrimp in the basket and air fry at 400F for 6-8 minutes depending on the size of the shrimp.
+Place shrimp in the basket and air fry at 400F.
+Let the shrimp cook for 6-8 minutes depending on the size of the shrimp.

 Serving, Freezing, Make Ahead, Storage, & Reheating